 - Crown ArtMicro Painted Portrait of Horse, Special Coating

-The surface itself, having the necessity to hold the graphite and charcoal intact, had to media paper or a paper-like substance.
-However, making the whole gravure from densified paper was impossible to accommodate as the cadran of a watch.
+The surface itself, having the necessity to hold the graphite and charcoal intact, needed to mediate paper or a paper-like substance.
+However, making the whole gravure from densified paper was impossible to accommodate for the cadran of a watch.
 The only option left was to find a way to paperize the surface of the engraving and pressure it into the flanking and cracking crevices to cover the surface without any resistance or flaking.
 The flanks of the case itself were also to accommodate such encasement.
 These concave side-surfaces were free of the obstacles present on the engraved surface of the dial, so they house some of the best aesthetically peaking micro drawings available.

 Both the exquisite handwork of the drawings and the masterful handicraft that went into the creation of the medium, as well as the design itself, was done by our esteemed artist M. Ucar.
-He has carried the exhibition of his previous works and turned it into a post-work to present as a separate piece itself, bestowing the spirit of the creation process entwined with the excitement of the post-creation.
+He has carried the exhibition of his previous works and turned it into a post-work to present as a separate piece itself, bestowing the spirit of the process of creatipn entwined with the excitement of post-creation.

-The horse composition has been selected for this artistic interpretation for its aesthetic compatibility and interpretability for classical depiction.
+The horse figure has been selected for this artistic interpretation for its aesthetic compatibility and interpretability for classical depiction.
 The image of the horse has been used in the classical arts for thousands of years, as it has been an integral part of human life of all classes and intellectual capability.
 For the commoner it has been a beast of burden and a loyal companion to share the labour for sustenance.
 For the aristocrat it has been a comrade in arms, a portrayal of stature and prestige.
-For the trader it has been the most valuable of commodities, an animal of trade that requires specialized skill for the trade.
-Even for the theocrat, the sturdy vessel on which the spread of the religion was to be taken on the back with to the farthest of lands, whereas for the shaman it has been a spirit most ferocious to host.
+For the trader it has been the most valuable of commodities, an animal of trade that requires specialized skill to handle.
+Even for the theocrat, the sturdy vessel on which the spread of their message was to be taken on the back with to the farthest of lands, whereas for the shaman it has been a spirit most ferocious to host.
 Being a loyal companion to humanity in all sections of social life has resulted in the depiction of its incredible anatomy in every artistic endeavor.
 The image of the horse is as attractive today as it has been all throughout the history, associated with heroism and dynamic mobility.

 The skill bestowed upon this work has been tremendous as well as the inventive design put into its pre-creation.
 The matching surrounding components have been selected carefully to accommodate the essentiality of the artistic message the work communicates through.
 It’s a special masterpiece looking for an equally unique individual with a taste of similar refinement.